 Most of the major industries in the Netherlands are situated in the country's western regions.
 The Port of Rotterdam is one of the biggest ports in the world.
-The railway line, the 'Betuweroute', ensures fast and efficient transport from the port to the European hinterland, including Central and Eastern Europe and even China.
-Utrecht is a central traffic junction and Schiphol is also home to the main Dutch airport which is also one of the world's biggest hub-airports.
-Eindhoven, in the southern part of the Netherlands, is known as 'Brainport' for high tech companies.
-The Low Lands, as the Netherlands is also known, play an extremely important role in the functioning of the transport artery.
+The railway line, the 'Betuweroute', ensures fast and efficient transport from the port to the European hinterland, including Germany, Central and Eastern Europe and even China.
+Utrecht is a central traffic junction and Schiphol is also home to the main Dutch airport, which is also one of the world's biggest hub-airports.
+Eindhoven, in the southern part of the Netherlands, is known as a 'Brainport' for high-tech companies.
+The Netherlands plays an extremely important role in the functioning of key transport arteries.
+Amsterdam is considered as the country's main financial centre, while The Hague is known as the legal capital of the world.
+Around 160 international organisations now have offices in The Hague.